MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/tenant-allow-block-list.md

   - File hashes = 64
   - URL = 250

-- 99.999% entries should be active within 30 minutes.
-Rest of the scenarios can take upto 24 hours.
+- 99.99% of entries should be active within 30 minutes.
+The rest of the scenarios can take up to 24 hours.

 - By default, entries in the Tenant Allow/Block List will expire after 30 days.
 You can specify a date or set them to never expire (for blocks only).